-How to Execute the Art of Sabrage Perfectly?
+How To Master The Art Of Champagne Sabering Perfectly?
 January 19 2016

 Sabrage was developed and became famous during the Napoleonic Period and it was from Napoleon Bonaparte’s horsemen called the hussars.
-Back then, champagne is their preference for ever victory they’ve won on the battle field, Champagnes are also their companion for every defeat.
+Back then, champagne is their preference forever victory they’ve won on the battlefield, Champagnes are also their companion for every defeat.
 The Hussars uses their primary weapon sabers to uncork the bottle.
 It became famous after the French Revolution during Napoleon’s visits in most part Europe particularly the aristocrats.
-These noble people were amazed how his brave men uncork the bottle.
+These noble people were amazed at how his brave men uncork the bottle.
 The performance was the highlight which is really impressive and entertaining.

 Now, you don’t need to be one of the bravest men of Napoleon.
 All you need is the proper technique and the right tool in order to make the execution perfect.
 Of course, practice makes the performance perfect.

 First, make sure to only use champagne sabre or champagne sword.
 These swords are available from online and offline champagne shops.
 What really matters is not how much force you when you strike.
 The real technique is what turns up inside the bottle.

 Make sure that the neck of the bottle is cold.
 It is important to remove the seal of the bottle and carefully remove the wire which supports the cork.
 Next is to find the seam of the bottle, it is the weakest part of the bottle and this is where you are going to swipe your champagne sabre.